jay-law/job-scraper/README.md

 # Introduction

 Job boards (like LinkedIn) can be a good source for finding job openings.
 Unfortunately the search results cannot always be filtered to a usable degree.
-This application lets users scrape and parse jobs with more flexability provided by the default search.
+Exfill (short for extraction) lets users scrape and parse jobs with more flexability provided by the default search.

 Currently only LinkedIn is supported.